JaquelineJunko/Hm-Higuchi-Fractal-Dimension-with-a-multidimensional-and-multiscale-approach/README.md

-# Hm: Higuchi Multiscale and Multidimensional Fractal Dimension
+# Hm: Higuchi Fractal Dimension with a multidimensional and multiscale approach
 Multidimensional and Multiscale Higuchi dimension for the analysis of histological images

 Paper: https://ieeexplore.ieee.org/abstract/document/9313575